chillibits/particulate-matter-api/README.md

 You can find the API documentation at [api.pm.chillibits.com](https://api.pm.chillibits.com/swagger-ui.html)

 ## Push endpoint
 If you have a sensor from luftdaten.info / sensor.community, you simply have to enable the option 'Feinstaub-App' in the APIs section.
-The data is transmitted to our server automatically.
+The data gets transmitted to our server automatically.

 If you have built your own IoT device, you can also send data to our system.
 Setup the connection as follows: